How to Prepare for a Plant Medicine Retreat?

 Please consult your doctor prior to stopping your prescription medication regimen.
 Advise us of any medications you’re taking, or have taken in the past.
 Full disclosure of mental and physical health is required.
 We’ll work with you to determine the safest way to begin your journey.

 How to Mentally Prepare for an Ayahuasca Retreat?

-An ayahuasca ceremony is most beneficial when the participant approaches it with clear intentions and an open heart.
+Furthrmore, a plant medicine retreat is most beneficial when the participant approaches it with clear intentions and an open heart and mind.
 The attitude you bring is the strongest factor in determining the degree to which you’ll benefit.

 What to Pack on your Retreat?

 We’re located in a remote area of the Amazon and encourage you to bring everything you’ll need for the duration of your stay.

 The following are some suggestions on what to pack for your ayahuasca retreat.
 Please bring whatever you feel necessary; we’ll help transport your bags.

 - Long Sleeve Shirts

 - Small Backpack